While the reviews don't have characters of their own, this page chronicles Alternate Character Interpretations from SFDebris's reviews

 - This is also the reason that The Doctor shows so much outward anger and disappointment whenever humanity fails to live up to this ideal.

 - Politically Incorrect Hero: Thanks to the values dissonance (i.e. the Doctor's casual racism against Arabs and Native Americans) Chuck very occasionally plays this up when impersonating him.
-Something thats not helped by the Doctor dropping the n-word in "he Celestial Toymaker".
+Something that is not helped by the Doctor dropping the n-word in "The Celestial Toymaker".

 The Sixth Doctor